vojodotco/vozmob/html/sites/all/modules/patched/README.txt

 Modules in here are hosted on drupal.org, but needed to be patched.
 If the path is accepted and rolled upstream, move the module to contrib.

+audiorecorderfield:
+Changes text of button from "Upload" to "Save Recording".

 filefield_sources:
 Reversed order of default and custom file sources in the module.
 Modified the javascript to display the first custom source by default.